robin-raymond/zax.io/compiler-directives.md

 my3.value1 = 6  // OKAY
 ````

-Example of how `mutable` / `immutable` default applied to variables:
+Example of how `pliable` / `unpliable` default applied to variables:

 ````zax
 MyType :: type {